harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/staked-relayers.rst

 Staked Relayers
 ===============

 The :ref:`staked-relayers` module is responsible for handling the registration and staking of Staked Relayers.
 It also wraps functions for Staked Relayers to submit Bitcoin block headers to the :ref:`btc-relay`.

 Overview
 ~~~~~~~~

 **Staked Relayers** are participants whose main role it is to run Bitcoin full nodes and:

     1. Submit valid Bitcoin block headers to increase their :ref:`sla` score.
     2. Check vaults do not move BTC, unless expressly requested during :ref:`redeem-protocol`, :ref:`replace-protocol` or :ref:`refund-protocol`.

  In the second case, a single staked relayer report suffices - the module should check the accusation (using a Merkle proof), and liquidate the vault if valid.

-Staked Relayers are overseen by the Parachain **Governance Mechanism**.
+Staked Relayers are overseen by the Bridge **Governance Mechanism**.
 The Governance Mechanism also votes on critical changes to the architecture or unexpected failures, e.g. hard forks or detected 51% attacks (if a fork exceeds the specified security parameter *k*, see `Security Parameter k <https://interlay.gitlab.io/polkabtc-spec/btcrelay-spec/security_performance/security.html#security-parameter-k>`_.).